Arikara, Crow and Sioux scouts at the Battle of the Little Bighorn

 7) Crazy Horse‘s brother-in-law, Brule Sioux warrior Red Feather, said he and Kicking Bear killed a Seventh Cavalry scout on the east side of the river.
 This fatality could be Arikara scout Little Brave, except for the fact that Red Feather described how he and Kicking Bear saw two scouts wearing white shirts and blue pants cross the river together and gave chase.
 The details of Red Feather and Kicking Bear‘s kill do not agree with the description by Arikara scout Red Bear of how he found Little Brave alone and wounded on the east bank of the river shortly before he was killed.
 This is unidentified Seventh Cavalry scout fatality #7.

-8) There is a microscopically slight possibility that the “Hunkpapa who was with the soldiers“ killed by Sioux woman warrior Moving Robe could have been Isaiah Dorman (the black former slave who married a Lakota woman and was befriended by Hunkpapa Sioux chief Sitting Bull before betraying the Sioux) as the Accepted Consenus View of the Battle has it, but much more likely he was one of half dozen or more mercinary Sioux who were scouting and/or interpreting for Custer‘s Seventh Cavalry on June 25, 1876.
+8) There is a microscopically slight possibility that the “Hunkpapa who was with the soldiers“ killed by Sioux woman warrior Moving Robe could have been Isaiah Dorman, AKA Teat, who was also known to the Sioux as On Azinpi, (the black former slave who married a Lakota woman and was befriended by Hunkpapa Sioux chief Sitting Bull before betraying the Sioux) as the Accepted Consenus View of the Battle has it, but much more likely he was one of half dozen or more mercenary Sioux who were scouting and/or interpreting for Custer‘s Seventh Cavalry on June 25, 1876.

 But actually there were more Sioux with Custer that day.
 In addition to Matochun Way A Ga Mun, Camp‘s Scout List mentions another Sioux scout, Bear Come Out (Mato Hinapa).
 Arikara scout Strikes Two also mentioned a Sioux scout named Watoksha.
 In Custer in ’76, Kenneth Hammer, wrote: “Watoksha, also spelled Watokshu by Camp, was a Dakota Sioux scout also known as Ring Cloud, Spotted Horn Cloud, and Round Wooden Cloud.”
 However, Walter Mason Camp‘s own Scout List in Custer in ’76 gives Round Wooden Cloud‘s Sioux name as Machpa Gachumga.